 A personal service provider is taxed at a rate of:

-- 28% for a personal service provider company with a year of assessment ending on any date between 1 April 2022 and 30 March 2023, - 27% for a personal service provider company with a year of assessment ending any date on or after 31 March 2023, and - 45% for a personal service provider trust.
+- 27% for a personal service provider company, and - 45% for a personal service provider trust.

 A company or trust that is not a personal service provider must not be loaded into the payroll, nor receive a tax certificate.